FunctionalJerk/FunctionalJerk.github.io/pages/media.md

 ## Instruments

-These are some of the user-interfaces I've created and experimented with.
+These are some of the instruments I've realized.

 #### TSNE VocalSampler